Shania Twain Wears Tied-Up T-Shirt & Chaps In Throwback Instagram Post

 Shania Twain took to Instagram to share a photo of herself that dates back to the mid-1990s.
 The country singer has since become a household name and one of music’s biggest stars.

-The “That Don’t Impress Me Much” hitmaker stunned in a loose-fitted blue short-sleeved T-shirt which she tied-up from the bottom.
+The “That Don’t Impress Me Much” hitmaker stunned in a loose-fitted blue short-sleeved T-shirt, which she tied-up from the bottom.
 The item of clothing displayed her stomach and a hint of her decolletage area.
 Twain paired the ensemble with light blue high-waisted jeans.
 She rocked chaps over the top that had tassels hanging off them and black leather boots.
 The “Man!
 I Feel Like A Woman!” chart-topper sported her wavy brunette hair up while accessorizing herself with a cowboy hat which she tied underneath her chin.

 Twain posed by a white vehicle.
 She stretched her arm out and placed one hand on it.
 The icon raised her other arm and touched her hat.
 The “You’re Still the One” songstress looked directly in front of her with a squinty expression while standing in a field.
 As seen in a previous tweet, this shot was used for the back cover of her 1995 album, The Woman in Me.